deadhandfailsafe/asl-ift/README.md

 #ASL-IFT

-A player aid for Advanced Squad Leader, covering the Infantry Fire Table, Incremental Infantry Fire Table, and Close Combat.
+A player aid for Advanced Squad Leader, covering the Infantry Fire Table, and Close Combat.

 More might come later.